Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: QAOA and tree QAOA

-In Appendix~\ref{sec:tree_calc}, we provide recursive formulas for the two terms in Eq.~\eqref{eq:energy_density}.
+In Appendix~\ref{sec:tree_calc}, we provide recursive formulas to compute the two terms in Eq.~\eqref{eq:energy_density}.
 These generalize the formulas derived in Ref.~\cite{Basso2021} by breaking the $\mathbb{Z}_2$ symmetry of MaxCut, and by including a block symmetry in the iterations.
-Here, we will only summarize the results of~\ref{ssec:add_h}, and refer to the full Appendix~\ref{sec:tree_calc} for the derivation and more compact iterations.
+In this section, we will only summarize the results of~\ref{ssec:add_h}, and refer to the Appendix~\ref{sec:tree_calc} for the full derivation and for more compact iterations in which the number of terms is reduced.